simonCodeZzz/simonCodeZzz.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Simon, a final year student at [National University of Singapore (NUS)](https://www.nus.edu.sg/), with primary major in Data Science & Analytics and second major in Economics.
+I am Simian (or Simon if you prefer), currently a final year student at [National University of Singapore (NUS)](https://www.nus.edu.sg/) and a research assistant in [Institute of Operations Research and Analytics (IORA)](https://iora.nus.edu.sg/).
+I am an incoming PhD student in [Department of Information System and Analytics](https://www.comp.nus.edu.sg/about/depts/disa/) at [NUS School of Computing](https://www.comp.nus.edu.sg/).
-I have lived in China for 15 years and studied in Singapore for 8 years.
-I am a Research Assistant in [Institute of Operations Research and Analytics (IORA)](https://iora.nus.edu.sg/) under supervision of [Prof. Jussi Keppo](https://www.jussikeppo.com/).

-My research interest is on the application of statistics/data science in microeconomics, currently including Bayesian structural equation modeling (my final-year-project) and auction mechanism design.
+My research interests lie in platform strategy and mechanism design with empirical data analysis.
+Currently I am working on projects about platforms for online advertisement, streaming music, and professional examination.

 ------